sr6110/atm-simulator/README.md

 npm run dev

-2. Access the application at `http://localhost:5173`.
+2. Access the application at `http://localhost:5173`.# atm-simulator